mioara mandea - research modeling

 Global and regional modelling of the core field and its variations

-The internal and external Gauss coefficients model the field generated inside and outside the Earth, respectively.
-The core field coefficients change with time as the core-generated field changes, and describe this magnetic field component and its variation commonly the spherical harmonic analysis is used.
-I have been involved in elaborating the International Geomagnetic Reference Field (IGRF), as well as in more precise internal models needed to better describe the main and the crustal parts.
-Improving the Earth's magnetic field models, with a better description of internal and external sources, is a continuous effort in the community, as indicated by the need to produced series of models as CHAOS and GRIMM, models in which I was involved at different stages.
+The internal and external Gauss coefficients model the magnetic field generated within and outside the Earth, respectively.
+The core field coefficients change over time as the core-generated magnetic field evolves.
+To describe this variation, spherical harmonic analysis is commonly used.
+I have been involved in developing the International Geomagnetic Reference Field (IGRF), as well as in refining more precise internal models to better describe both the main field and the crustal component.

 Geomagnetic jerks